Where we work

 Biosphere reserve

-The biosphere reserve fulfills three functions:
+The biosphere reserve fulfils three functions:

 - Conservation of biodiversity and cultural diversity

-- Economic development, that is socio-culturally and ecologically sustainable
+- Economic development that is socio-culturally and ecologically sustainable

-- Logistical support, that supports development through research, monitoring, education, and training.
+- Logistical support that supports development through research, monitoring, education, and training.

 Shwe Myintsu